 2) Gather the waste streams and pump under the Railroad to Pocono Road in the vicinity of the Fire Station.
-This is requires a temporary disturbance of wetlands and a wetlands permit.
-It also requires a rather expensive easement requested by the Railroad.
+This is required a temporary disturbance of wetlands and a wetlands permit.
+It also required a rather expensive easement requested by the Railroad.
 But it was potentially the lowest cost option.
 However, with the project designed and bid, the costs are about equal to Option 1 above.

 E) Engineering: The engineering findings were a bit of a surprise.
 Drawings from the 70’s era project are scarce, so an exhaustive look was taken.
 It was found

 F) Cost Estimating: With borings taken sufficient to complete a more thorough analysis, it was possible to generate a more accurate cost estimate at a higher confidence level.
-This gives a preliminary look at the likely Benefit Assessment rate.
+This gave a preliminary look at the likely Benefit Assessment rate.
 However, the full cost of working in the wetlands was still in question.

 G) Bidding the Project: With Wetlands Commission approval required conditions were finally known in May 2013.
 The wetlands portion of the project went out for competitive bid in June.
 The costs were far higher than projected.
 The WPCA took the option to reject all bids at the regular August 2013 WPCA meeting.
 The work went forward has been to prepare bid packages for the lowest cost option—a route out to Silvermine Road.
 The bid package was issued May 2014 and awarded in June.

-I) Approximate Project Schedule:
+I) Project Schedule: